Armored Heart: L'Odeur de l'Amour

 “As you say,” said the abbot with a slight bow.
 He wasn’t able to hide his disappointment from her, and she didn’t think he was even genuinely trying to do so.
 Part of her wanted to stay, to enjoy the holiday in the comfort of the monastery, surrounded by trustworthy people.
 But even if she didn’t feel the need to get Lanri away from her father-in-law’s reach as soon as possible, or to be alone with Lanri so she could make her birthday something special, she probably wouldn’t.

 She wasn’t worried about overstaying her welcome.
 Rather the opposite, in fact.
 She was worried she would be the center of attention on such a holy day, which she could not abide by.
 The spring equinox, like the winter solstice, was a major holiday.
 It was when farmers began to plant their grain, and their optimism for the year to come often led to new passions taking root alongside the seeds.
-It was not a time for the acolytes, curates, and priests to look to her, but to each other and Ishi.
+It was not a time for the acolytes, curates, and priests to look to her, but to each other and Ishara.

 Seeker was stirred from her reverie by the telltale clatter of Lanri’s crutches.
 She and Du Bois both looked up, at Lanri and Mirabelle crossing the courtyard.
 She immediately noticed her mortal was wearing new, shiny leather boots on both her good and prosthetic foot, and had a satchel slung across her shoulders.

-“Where have you been?” she asked her.
+“Where have you been?”
+She asked her.

 “Trying to get this boot on,” Lanri answered as she came to a stop close to the wagon, and tapped her right leg with one of her crutches.
 “Getting it off without losing the whole foot is going to suck.”